 There are few things as intimidating as the task of completing your estate plan.
 The best time to plan for your incapacity or passing, though, is while you’re still healthy.

-With a little time, effort, and guidance from a trusted estate planning professional, you can develop a plan to protect your family and get peace of mind.
+With a little time, effort, and guidance from a trusted estate planning professional, you can develop a plan to protect your family and get peace-of-mind.
 Failing to complete a proper estate plan can place the security of your family and assets in jeopardy.
-Put your affairs in order today—book a free estate planning consultation with a Calabasas estate planning attorney.

 Your estate is comprised of everything you own: your home (including all the stuff inside your home), bank accounts, 401k, business holdings, investment accounts, etc. In addition to what you own, your estate must also consider your minor children and pets.